TeachBooks/Manual/book/references.md

 :::{bibliography}
 :::

-## Linked external recourses
+## External recourses

-Parts of this book are linked to other external resources.
+Parts of this book are taken from other external resources.
 The following are not edited by the TeachBooks Team:

-- [](external/latex-to-markdown-conversion/README.md) {cite:ts}`timon_latex`
+- [](external/latex-to-markdown-conversion/README.md) {cite:ts}`timon_latex`, not licensed.